Skip to main content ↓

 When you create geofences, you don’t need to stick to setting up fences around your business.
 To have a fully effective campaign, you must set up your fences where your audience is likely to engage with your content.
 One common place to set up a fence is at a competitor’s place of business.

-This practice, known as competitor geofencing, enables you to deliver ads and push notifications that get people to choose your business over your competition.
+This practice, known as competitor geofencing advertising, enables you to deliver ads and push notifications that get people to choose your business over your competition.
 It’s a great place to set up a fence and reach users who are interested in the products or services you offer.
 You want to target people where they are likely to be or need your business.

 For example, Uber targets people with geofencing at airports and hotels.
 These are locations where users are likely to need a ride to get to different destinations.
 By targeting people in the right places, you’ll create a more effective geofencing marketing campaign.